rstudio/pagedown/README.md

 ## Other examples

+- Nick Strayer's CV: https://github.com/nstrayer/cv (also includes instructions on how to build your own CV).

 - "Template of Exec Summaries with pagedown" by Joshua David Barillas: https://github.com/jdbarillas/executive_summary

 - Ulrik Lyngs's CVs: https://ulyngs.github.io/pagedown-cv/